CiteSpace: Visualizing Patterns and Trends in Scientific Literature

 How to Use CiteSpace

 This is an eBook on how to use CiteSpace, especially for beginners and users at the intermediate level, although it is certainly valuable for users across all levels of proficiency with CiteSpace.
-The eBook will be updated so that it will reflect new releases of the software.
+The eBook will be updated to reflect new releases of the software.

 You may install Java on your Mac with Homebrew, a package manager for macOS.